aimerykong/deepPollen/README.md

 ## Code guideline
 There are two folders in thie repository.

-1. [data processing](./demo_step001_processing) contains a set of processing steps such as segmentation of foreground pollen grains, rotating the grain to upright canonical viewpoint, max-projection, etc. Please go to this folder and refer to the readme file for details.
+1. [**Data Processing**](./demo_step001_processing) contains a set of processing steps such as segmentation of foreground pollen grains, rotating the grain to upright canonical viewpoint, max-projection, etc. Please go to this folder and refer to the readme file for details.

-2. [training](./demo_step002_training) contains scripts that train the three models described in the paper.
+2. [**Training**](./demo_step002_training) contains scripts that train the three models described in the paper.
 There are a few data samples that the code can run on them smoothly.

-3. [testing](./demo_step003_testing) shows how we run the trained models during testing.
+3. [**Testing**](./demo_step003_testing) shows how we run the trained models during testing.
 The three types of trained models can be downloaded in the [google drive](https://drive.google.com/open?id=1Qx5tEvGN5OKvTUt1s9u3a8LL4STXuHjt).
 Please put them under "./demo_step003_training/models" to run them.

 #